 We will never forget the tragedy of 9/11.
-I shudder to think how any person could be so twisted that he would fly a plane into a building and kill 3000 innocent lives.
-It takes misplaced faith, and the scary thing is that any of us are capable of making this mistake.
+I shudder to think how any person could be so twisted that they would fly a plane into a building and kill 3000 innocent lives.
+It takes misplaced faith, and the scary thing is that any of us are capable of making this tragic mistake.

 Our entire lives move forward in faith.
 We do what we do because we believe (faith) it is the right thing to do, whether or not it is the right thing to do.
 Here are a few examples of actions we take because we believe, at the moment, it’s the best course.

 - You must have faith to choose anger.

 - You must have faith to look at porn.

 - You must have faith to commit adultery.

 - You must have faith to be born again.

 Paul said it this way, “For whatever does not proceed from faith is sin.”
 (Romans 14:23).
 Now, before your biblically trained mind blows a gasket, let me explain.
 Paul was not thinking about anger, porn, adultery, or flying planes into buildings.